mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

   * If you are interested in those details, watch the video
   * I will just list below traps that you are likely to have fallen into anyway or optimizations that are useful in a non-PICO-8 setting
     * :x: Code fix: mobs are probably only being cleared on level generation not on level switch
-      * If so, move it to level switch, otherwise leftover monsters stick around in the loaded level
+      * If so, move it to level switch, otherwise leftover mobs stick around in the loaded level
     * :x: The `mazeWorm` function can be optimized to remove the second phase of worms that can start next to tunnels dug by previous worms:
       * Change the candidate check to: canCarve and not next to room